Tiberius: Gospels, Jews, and Christians

 According to the Gospels, Jesus of Nazareth preached and was executed during the reign of Tiberius, by the authority of Pontius Pilate, the Roman governor of Judaea province.
-Luke 3:1, states that John the Baptist entered on his public ministry in the fifteenth year of Tiberius' reign.
+Luke 3:1, states that John the Baptist entered on his public ministry in the fifteenth year of Tiberius's reign.
 The city of Tiberias, on the Western shore of the Sea of Galilee (also known as the Sea of Tiberias) was named thus by Herod Antipas in Tiberius's honour.
 It is referred to in John 6:23 and John 6:1.
 The so-called "tribute penny" referred to in the Gospel of Matthew and the Gospel of Mark is popularly thought to be a silver denarius coin of Tiberius.

-During Tiberius' reign, Jews had become more prominent in Rome and Jewish and Gentile followers of Jesus began proselytising Roman citizens, increasing long-simmering resentments.
+During Tiberius's reign, Jews had become more prominent in Rome and Jewish and Gentile followers of Jesus began proselytising Roman citizens, increasing long-simmering resentments.
 In AD 19 Tiberius ordered Jews of military age to join the Roman Army.
 He banished the rest of Rome's Jewish population, on pain of enslavement for life.
+Josephus credits the banishment to a quartet of Jewish con artists – one of whom had fled prosecution in Judea for financial crimes – who successfully conspired to scam a Roman Matron out of a large quantity of money, silk, and gold, ostensibly to be sent for dedication in the Second Temple in Jerusalem.

-There were no systematic Roman persecutions of Christians under Tiberius after Christ's crucifixion in AD 30.
+There were no systematic Roman persecutions of Christians under Tiberius after Christ's crucifixion.
 Jossa finds it "unthinkable" that Tiberius was aware of Christianity as a faith separate from Judaism.
 Most scholars believe that Roman distinction between Jews and Christians began in the 40s, in Caligula's reign, and was complete by around AD 70 (the destruction of Jerusalem).

 The early Christian Church's view of Tiberius has generally been favourable.
 The 2nd-3rd Century Christian apologist Tertullian said Tiberius approached the Senate with a request to acknowledge Christ as a deity, citing evidence of his miracles, and his resurrection following his crucifixion.
 Early Church historian Eusebius said Pilate reported to Tiberius of the resurrection of Christ.
 Tiberius is said to have taken Pilate's report to the Senate.
 Tiberius had to be content with the protection of Christians from malicious prosecution by senators; St. Jerome adds that this was under the penalty of death.
 Both he and Eusebius included Tertullian's account in their respective histories of the Christian Church, but no evidence of such protection survives in Roman law.
 Crake describes the episode as essentially a comment on deification by decree of the senate", in which few "would take seriously even Tertullian's version of events" Translator G.A.
-Williamson said it "can be hardly doubted that Pilate sent such a report, but none of the extant versions is regarded as genuine."
+Williamson said it "can be hardly doubted that Pilate sent such a report, but none of the extant versions is regarded as genuine".
 The Christian History Institute does not list Tiberius as a Roman emperor who persecuted Christians.
 The first Roman emperor listed is Claudius.